-How can we analyze overall pass result based on proficiency levels?
+How can we analyze the overall pass result based on proficiency levels?

-There is no clear information on what combination of proficiency levels can lead to an overall pass result.
-However, we can derive the below observations based on analysis of various test result reports:
+There is no clear information on what combination of PMP exam proficiency levels can lead to an overall pass result.
+However, we can derive the below observations based on an analysis of various test result reports:

 - When you get proficient in five domains, there is no doubt you have reached the PMP exam pass rate.

 - If you get moderately proficient in all domains, you may have reached the PMP exam pass rate.

 - When you get proficient in three domains, and below proficient in two domains, it is a big probability that you will be passing the exam.